-‘(His majesty let me enter in order to audition alone) no enior vizir or any magistrate being there besides me alone.’
-(Inscription of Weni, 1011)
+‘(His majesty let me enter in order to audition alone) no senior vizier or any magistrate being there besides me alone.’
+(Inscription of Weni, 10–11)

-This construction must have emerged at a time when the negation ni still had its stative meaning of nonexistence.
+This construction must have emerged at a time when the negation ni still had its stative meaning of non-existence.
 It is thus prior to construction (ii), which is derived from an intransitive construction where ni functions as Standard Negation and no longer as a stative predicate, as will be shown in (ii).

 (ii) The construction ni wn

 The alternative construction ni wn is also already attested in an Old Kingdom inscription.
-It takes the following form
+It takes the following form:

 (23) Old Egyptian (Egyptian [Afro-Asiatic], Egypt)